qlu-lab/QUAIL/README.md

 ### Step1: Obtain the quantile integrated rank score
 #### Example:
 The following script transform the phenotype in `pheno.txt` into the quantile integrated rank score after adjusting the covaraites in `covar.txt` using `2000` quantile levels and `5` cores are used for parallel computing.
-The outputphenotypic rank score file will be written to `pheno_rank_score.txt`.
+The output phenotypic rank score file will be written to `pheno_rank_score.txt`.
 ```bash
 $ Rscript Obtain_Rank_Score.R \
   --pheno pheno.txt \